Skip to content

 Right now you give AgentOps a task and it runs the cycle.
 That's useful.
 But that's not the end goal.

-The end goal is you give it your intent, your goals, your product documents, what you're trying to build, and it runs continuous cycles until the work is done.
-Not one cycle.
-As many as it takes.
+The end goal: you give it your intent, your goals and product documents, and it runs continuous cycles until the work is done.
+As many cycles as it takes.
 It picks the next task based on what the last cycle taught it.
 Each pass makes the context window more intelligent.

 I have an /evolve skill that's getting close to this.
 It measures where the gaps are, picks the worst one, runs a full cycle on it, extracts learnings, and loops.
 Give it a product doc and walk away.
 Come back to progress.

-If the context lifecycle is fully automated (loading, validation, learning) then there's no reason the system can't run the next cycle on its own.
+If the context lifecycle is fully automated (loading, validation, learning) then the system can run the next cycle on its own.
 You define what you want to build, and the system figures out how to get there through successive refinement.
 You can trust it because you've engineered the context pipeline.
 Every agent gets exactly what it needs, validation catches what slips, learnings compound so the system gets smarter.
-You're not hoping.
-You're not micromanaging.
 You built the system that makes each context window intelligent, and now you let it work.

 Intent to trust